SpektraSystems/Red-Hat-Modernize-Apps/04-mono-to-micro-part-2.md

 In next step of this scenario, we will add the logic to be able to read a list of fruits from the database.

 ## Create Domain Objects

 ## Creating a test.

 Before we create the database repository class to access the data it's good practice to create test cases for the different methods that we will use.

-Click to open ``src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java`` to create the empty file and then **Copy to Editor** to copy the below code into the file:
+Create the file ``src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java`` and then copy the below code into the file:

 ```java
 package com.redhat.coolstore.service;